Wondering if your BPD ex will come back to you? Trying to get your ex back? Read this article.

 So, I want to change that going forward.
 No more blame games.
 No more finger-pointing like a politician in the goobermint.

 Most people don’t like hearing this part.
-But relationships are 50/50 and if your relationship failed, you’ve got to suck it up and accept responsibility for those failures.
+But relationships take two and if your relationship failed, you’ve got to suck it up and accept personal responsibility for those failures.

 I have dated girls who left their boyfriends for me.
 Does that make me a bad person?
 Does that make the woman a bad person?